What Is a Co-Application for a Loan – Who is a Co-Applicant?

 Is a co-applicant also an owner?

-A co-applicant does not necessarily need to be an owner or co-owner.
-However, a co-owner can be a co-applicant.
+A co-applicant doesn’t need to be an owner or co-owner, but a co-owner can be a co-applicant.

 Who can be a co-applicant on a personal loan?